Neutron-star seismology with realistic, finite-temperature nuclear matter: The pulsation problem

 Just as the background Einstein equations needed a relation connecting $\varepsilon$ and $p$, the perturbations require a relationship between the (Lagrangian) perturbations $\Delta \varepsilon$ and $\Delta p$.
 This information comes from the thermodynamics of the nuclear matter.
 If we continued our assumptions that the matter is cold and the nuclear reactions are sufficiently fast to maintain $\beta$ equilibrium as the star oscillates, then we can assert $\Delta p / p = \Gamma \Delta \varepsilon / (\varepsilon + p)$, where

-(These were the assumptions adopted by Detweiler and Lindblom~\cite{1983ApJS...53...73L,1985ApJ...292...12D}.)
+This is the barotropic assumption, commonly adopted in the literature and used in the original neutron-star mode calculations of Detweiler and Lindblom~\cite{1983ApJS...53...73L,1985ApJ...292...12D}.
 The index $\Gamma$ can be immediately inferred from the function $\varepsilon = \varepsilon(p)$.
-However, as we have already alluded, we must be more careful for realistic neutron stars.
+However, as we have already alluded, this is not the correct regime for mature neutron stars, for which the timescale required to reach chemical equilibrium is slow compared to the fluid oscillations.

 It was first argued by \citet{1992ApJ...395..240R} that the characteristic timescale associated with the relevant weak interactions is actually much longer than a typical oscillation period of a neutron star.
 This means that, as a fluid element in the star is displaced from its equilibrium position during a perturbation, the reactions do not act fast enough to restore $\beta$ equilibrium between the element and its new environment.
 Thus, bouyancy forces associated with the differing composition make the fluid parcel oscillate.
 These oscillations are (low-frequency) \textit{g}-modes, sourced by composition gradients. \footnote{The compositional \textit{g}-modes join the spectrum alongside the well-known class of \textit{g}-modes that oscillate due to entropy gradients in the stellar material.
 For a finite-temperature neutron star, we expect both effects to contribute to the buoyancy for \textit{g}-modes to exist.} Therefore, for neutron stars, it is instead more appropriate to regard the chemical composition of the fluid as \textit{frozen} during an oscillation, $\Delta Y_\text{e} = 0$.
 (See Ref.~\cite{2024MNRAS.531.1721C} for a recent study on the \textit{g}-mode spectrum in the intermediate regime of finite reaction times.)